-When you lose teeth it creates more problems than just leaving an unsightly gap in your smile.
-After the loss of the tooth, you will begin noticing that the surrounding jawbone begins to deteriorate without the root of the tooth to support and stimulate the growth of bone.
-The adjoining teeth start drifting out of place and compromising your bite.
+When you lose a tooth, it creates more problems than just leaving an unsightly gap in your smile.
+After the tooth is lost, you will begin noticing that the surrounding jawbone begins to deteriorate without the tooth root to support and stimulate the growth of bone.
+The adjoining teeth start drifting out of place and your bite becomes compromised.

-Dental implants are designed to replace the tooth root, and can then be fitted with natural looking restorations like crowns, bridges or dentures.
+Dental implants are designed to replace the tooth root, and can then be fitted with natural-looking restorations like crowns, completely fixed implant bridges, or implant-supported dentures.

-Dental implants cannot be removed, and therefore, you will not be required to worry about adhesives and embarrassing issues with removable restorations.
-With proper home care and regular maintenance, you can rest assured that dental implants will last a lifetime and can ultimately save you time and money.
+Dental implants cannot be removed, so there is no need to worry about adhesives or other embarrassing issues presented by removable restorations.
+With proper home care and regular maintenance, your dental implants should last a lifetime and ultimately save you time and money.

 A local anesthetic will be administered to minimize any pain and discomfort which you may feel.
 The dentist will then place the titanium post implant into the bone socket of the missing tooth.
 During the healing, it will grow around the implant.

 The healing process of the jawbone can take between 3 to 6 months because it lays a strong foundation for the replacement tooth to be placed.
 During this time, a small abutment tooth is attached to the implant because it will allow a crown to be placed.
-Dentists can also use other replacement options such as bridges or dentures to replace multiple or all of your teeth.
-The replacement will match the color, shape and the size of the patient’s natural teeth to give it a consistent appearance.
+Dentists can also use other replacement options such as completely fixed implant bridges or implant-supported dentures to replace several or all of your teeth.
+The replacement teeth match color, shape and size of your natural teeth for a consistent appearance.

 After the installation of the dental implants, you will have little or no pain.
 Over-the-counter medication can be taken if you notice any soreness in the area.
 It is important for you to practice good oral hygiene after the procedure.
 This includes regular brushing, flossing and rinsing with an antibacterial mouthwash.
 You must also remember to remain in regular touch with your dentist.